vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/meta.md

 ### meta.allowRedistribution

-A flag that permits to redistribute this model.
+A flag that permits redistribution of this model.

 - Type: `boolean`
 - Required: No, default: `false`

 ### meta.modification

-An option that gives a permission to modify this model, or redistribute the modified model.
+An option that gives permission to modify the model, or redistribute the modified model.

-When the property is `prohibited`, users cannot modify this model.
+When the property is `prohibited`, users cannot modify the model.
-When the property is either `allowModification` or `allowModificationRedistribution`, users can modify this model.
+When the property is either `allowModification` or `allowModificationRedistribution`, users can modify the model.
 When the property is `allowModificationRedistribution`, users can redistribute the modified model.

 - Type: `string`